dave1010/pandora/README.md

 Please send PRs!

 If you get ChatGPT to change the API endpoints then you may get `UnrecognizedKwargsError` until you refresh the plugin in the ChatGPT Plugin devtools sidebar.

+Use Github Discussions for general feedback: https://github.com/dave1010/pandora/discussions

-Also let me know how well it works, any success you've had and suggestions for `the-guide.txt` by feeding back here: https://github.com/dave1010/pandora/issues/1
+Please let me know how well it works, any success you've had and suggestions for [`the-guide.txt`](the-guide.txt).

+## Licence

+MIT License

+Copyright (c) 2023 Dave Hulbert